epmarie/flask_example_app/webapp_flask.md

 $ cd ..
 $ touch flask_app.py
 ```
 Open that new file, add the line `from app import app`, and ta-da: your app is ready to go!
 Since we'll be running it locally, we'll want to run our application in __debug (development)__ mode.
-Tell Flask to run your application in a development environment by running `export FLASK_ENV=development` (if using windows, use `set` instead of `export`).
-Now, jump back over to your terminal and run `export FLASK_APP=flask_app.py` to tell Flask how to import your application.
+Tell Flask to run your application in a development environment by running `export FLASK_ENV=development`.
+Now, jump back over to your terminal and run `export FLASK_APP=my_app.py` to tell Flask how to import your application.
 Then, run `flask run` - you should see something like this:
 ```
 [* Serving Flask app "app" (lazy loading)
  * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)]( * Serving Flask app "flask_app.py" (lazy loading)